earthly/website/blog/_posts/2023-08-04-rust-generics.md

  - write code
  - rust generics
  - flexible and reusable code
-excerpt: |
-    Learn how to write an engaging article with this checklist that covers everything from creating a catchy title to adding captivating images and incorporating internal links.
-Perfect for both new and experienced writers!
 ---

 **We're [Earthly](https://earthly.dev/).
 We make building software simpler and therefore faster by using containerization.
 If you're interested in a different approach to building and packaging software, then [check us out](/).**